-We welcome undergraduate applications from anyone who is qualified; admission is by merit alone.
+We welcome undergraduate applications from anyone who is qualified.
 We admit men and women in equal numbers, with students taking the whole range of degree courses across science, social science and humanities subjects, in quotas set by the University.
 We have around 200 international students every year, studying for undergraduate and postgraduate degrees.
 Find out more about studying at Durham as an international student.

 Why Choose University College?

 Our magnificent Castle building and excellent City centre location: Situated on Durham's World Heritage Site opposite the Cathedral and based primarily ina Norman fortress, our stunning castle is truly unique amongst Durham University's colleges.
 We are only a minute away from the City's shops and restaurants and a short walk to departments and lecture venues.

 Our legendary 'Castle Spirit': There is a real community feel at University College with students from all kind of different backgrounds united by their strong sense of pride in and love for 'Castle'.
 Our long-established traditions play a big part in our way of life in College, giving a sense of allegiance and belonging to all our College members.